 INSPIRE Floral Design Showcase from OASIS Floral Products

 The OASIS Floral Products INSPIRE Design Showcase features inspirational user-submitted floral designs for every floral occasion.
-Selected designs are recreated by a Smithers-Oasis Floral design director and featured in print advertising in North American floral magazines, on this page and our Facebook page and other social media.
-Scroll down to read the most inspirational entries in each category for that year, how each was created and about the designer.
+Selected designs are recreated by a Smithers-Oasis Floral design director and featured in print advertising in North American floral magazines, on this website, our Facebook page and the Idea Weekly blog.
+Read below about the most inspirational entries in each category for that year, how each was created and about the designer.

 Rand considers the ultimate prom challenge to be “creating one-of-a-kind customized designs that reflects the wearer’s dress, her signature style and the designer’s artistic talents.”

 Rand created this non-traditional prom wrist corsage, described as[read more]

 With that goal in[read more]

 Because it sells, it’s versatile and can trigger add-on sales.

 Not only has this idea successfully crossed the ocean, wreaths are also a good place to make use of leftover flowers.

 “This design sells very well for us at Christmas fairs,”[read more]

 It has for Master Gardener Kathy Bondar, who turned her plant-tending side business into a new floral design career when she lost her job in 2007 during the recession.